dialtr/soundcraft-spirit-studio/README.md

 and tape returns as well), and a host of effects sends as well as two "foldback" monitor mix sends.
 All in all, the feature list is quite impressive!

-A console of this type as likely to be paired with a semi-pro 8-track recorder such as those available from Tascam. but around the same time, Alesis released the ADAT, which put digital multitrack recording in the hands of the masses for the first time.
-Since ADATs could be linked together with sample-accurate synchronization, the 16 or 24 track studios came into reach for serious home musicians and project studios, and along with completely hard-disk / DAW based systems, were probably the death knell for small or medium professional studios in some cases (citation needed.)
+A console of this type was likely to be paired with a semi-pro 8-track recorder such as those available from Tascam. but around the same time, Alesis released the ADAT, which put digital multitrack recording in the hands of the masses for the first time.
+Since ADATs could be linked together with sample-accurate synchronization, 16 and 24 track studios came into reach for serious home musicians and project studios, and along with completely hard-disk / DAW based systems, were probably the death knell for some small professional studios (citation needed.)

 For years, I've operated without a hardware mixer, opting instead to expand my I/O capabilities and record synths directly into Pro Tools and Logic.
 However,